Social Media: Comment Policy, Disclaimer, Privacy

 NSF uses social media to enhance communication and engage with our stakeholders and with the public.
 Our use of social media is in keeping with the goals of open government (transparency, public participation and collaboration), and it is consistent with the agency’s mission "to promote the progress of science; to advance the national health, prosperity, and welfare; [and] to secure the national defense."

-NSF has agreements with a number of social media platforms, including Facebook, Twitter, YouTube and Flickr (see http://www.nsf.gov/social/ for a complete list of NSF social media activities), and we encourage you to visit these sites and share your thoughts.
+NSF has agreements with a number of social media platforms, including Facebook, Twitter, YouTube, Flickr and LinkedIn (see http://www.nsf.gov/social/ for a complete list of NSF social media activities), and we encourage you to visit these sites and share your thoughts.

 The policies below have been developed to enhance opportunities for public engagement with NSF: